Warts And All – Tackling A Skin Care New Year’s Resolution

 Why You Should Have a Dermatologist Treat Your Warts

-DYI may be great for painting a table but not the best approach for a contagious growth on your skin.
+DYI may be great for painting a table, but it is not the best approach for a contagious growth on your skin.

-To eradicate warts on adults, CSI uses liquid nitrogen, a high powered freezing chemical.
+To eradicate warts in adults, California Skin Institute uses liquid nitrogen, a high-powered freezing chemical.
 It basically creates a targeted bit of frostbite to destroy the infected cell tissue of the wart.
 For children, we use a milder formulation and procedure.

 We use the right tool and the right amount of treatment for each patient to resolve the issue as quickly as possible, so our patients can move on with their lives.
-Warts can be stubborn, but we can retreat them if needed.*
+Warts can be stubborn, but we can treat them if needed.
+Results will vary.